Our Draft Constitution

 By the Will of the People, a consensus democracy.

-All legislative powers herein granted shall be vested in a Congress of the United States, which shall be a unicameral legislature.
+All legislative powers herein granted shall be vested in the Congress of the United States, which shall be a unicameral legislature.

 Each Congressional District shall nominate as many Party or Electorate candidates as necessary to maintain fair and representational elections.

-The two votes shall be cast on a single paper ballot, including one party vote and one electorate vote.
+Two votes shall be cast on a single paper ballot, including one party vote and one electorate vote.

-Members shall be allocated on a proportional basis based on the Party Vote and the Electorate Vote.
+Members shall be allocated proportionally based on the Party Vote and the Electorate Vote.